At a glance…

 While on Mincau and Babi Islands, volunteers participate in beach cleanups and reef surveys.
 Even the most remote Indonesian islands are struggling to deal with rubbish that can cause real damage to the ecosystems and wildlife.

 Please book your flights to arrive at the Medan, Kualanamu International Airport (KNO).
 The local team will arrange your flight from Medan to Simeulue.
 As there is only one flight per day at 12:45pm from Medan to Simuelue, an overnight stay in Medan may be required and our local team can assist you with booking this.
 The round-trip flight cost from Medan to Simeulue is included in your Program Fee.

 Once you arrive in Simeulue, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.

 Orientation is hosted by our Indonesia team at the volunteer accommodation on Simeulue Island.
-Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Indonesia – Introduction to Indonesia, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
+Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Indonesia – introduction to Indonesia, culture and customs, rules and expectations, safety, travel opportunities, introduction to volunteer project and different placements.

-Orientation Upon landing, you will meet one of our friendly staff who will take you to the volunteer accommodation.
+Orientation: Upon landing, you will meet one of the friendly local team members who will take you to the volunteer accommodation.
 Here you will be shown your room and you are free to explore the resort.
 After dinner, your orientation to the program will begin.

 A typical volunteer day on Simeulue Island:

-9.00 AM Volunteers typically begin work for the day on the Island.
+9.00 AM Volunteers typically begin activities for the day on the Island.

 12.00 PM Lunch is served at the volunteer accommodation.